panubo/docker-postfix/README.md

 **Client authentication parameters:**

-Client authentication can be used to authenticate relay clients to this container.
-Authenticated client can use this container as a relay.
-This is not meant for local delivery.
-Client authentication can be used as an alternative to `MYNETWORKS`.
+Client authentication is used to authenticate relay clients.
+Client authentication can be used in conjuction with, or as an alternative to `MYNETWORKS`.

 - `SMTPD_USERS` - SMTPD Users `user1:password1,user2:password2`